Harshit-modi/TxManager/README.md

 # Transaction Manager
-A transaction manager that manages concurrency control of the transactions using locking.
+A C++ implementation of transaction manager that manages concurrency control of the transactions using locking.